 I have no reason not to believe your words.
-But then again, I need to point out that this is not “how business is done in Italy”.
-I’m just saying that all this can be offensive.
-That’s all I’m saying.
+But I need to point out that this is not “how business is done in Italy”.
+All this can be offensive, that’s all I’m saying.

 Well, I’m afraid you didn’t live in those particular times.
 And if you’ve been living in those times and if you would have been a journalist in those times, you’d probably notice things which you didn’t like.
 And hopefully, things have moved on a bit since then.